Optimal extension to Sobolev rough paths: Discussion: generalizations to Besov spaces

 \section{Discussion: generalizations to Besov spaces}

 In principle, all results presented in the previous sections extend from Sobolev spaces to the even more general class of Besov spaces.
 Since this would make the paper much longer and technically more involved without (most likely) leading to additionally conceptional new insights, we decided to write the paper in the Sobolev setting.
-However, some results extend immediately to a Besov topology without extra effort.
+However, some results extend immediately to a Besov topology without extra conceptional effort.
+Thus an extension might be interesting in view of the Besov rough analysis recently provided in~\cite{Friz2021}.
 In this section we shall point out which ones.

 We start by recalling the definition of (non-linear) Besov spaces.
 Let $(E,d)$ be a metric space.
 For $\alpha\in (0,1)$ and $p,q\in [1,+\infty]$ the \textit{Besov space} $B_{p,q}^\alpha([0,1];E)$ consists of all measurable functions $f\colon [0,1] \to E $ such that